and-cuau/MissionSimulator/README.md

 - **Solution**: Programmed system for backend objectives to to follow order of IDs: mission 1 - objective 1, mission 1 - objective 2 and so on, while the frontend independently yet synchronously also tracks these IDs for the socket to subscribe to.

 - **Challenge**: Needed a method of tracking the lifecycle of a objective tasks running on the backend via the client socket.
 - **Solution**: Engineered client socket event listeners to listen for lifecycle events for backend objective tasks.
 A connection is established by the client socket on component mount via useEffect so that it is established only once in the entire mission lifecycle.
-Two event listeners are coded inside a separate useEffect.
-An event listener subscribes to objective progress value events and another event listener listens for objective completion events.
-Upon objective completion, a react state is set to the next mission objective task ID and this automatically triggers the useEffect, updating the event handlers to subscribe to this new objective task.
+Two event listeners/handlers are coded inside a separate useEffect.
+An event listener/handler subscribes to objective progress value events and another event listener/handler listens for objective completion events.
+Upon objective completion, a react state is set to the next mission objective task ID and this automatically triggers the useEffect, updating the two event listener/handlers to subscribe to this new objective task.

 Backend: